-- 16.1 The fees payable and the manner in which fees must be paid are determined by the Council of the university.
-This information is available on the Unisa website. - 16.2 Payment must be made in terms of the modes set by the university.
-The adoption of any alternate payment method which is dishonoured by the institution, will result in the fees being deemed not to have been paid and will result in the affected student's registration being automatically cancelled.
-Unisa does not accept cash or cheques at any of its offices.
-Cash may, however, be paid into the university's official bank account. - Please note: Any payments made at the bank without providing the student number as reference may result in the fees not allocated to the study fees account and the registration and / or additions not being processed.
-Should this cause a delay in the allocation or transfer of funds to your account, the university cannot be held liable for delays caused. - 16.3 A student who owes a financial debt to the university, or has not returned university property that has been loaned to him or her, shall not be provided with a Certificate of Conduct or any proof of academic achievement by the university.
-No student will be rendered a service by the university until all outstanding debt has been settled in full. - 16.4 A student who qualifies to write examinations and who is financially suspended due to the nonpayment of fees will still be permitted to write the examinations.
-All examination results will, however, be withheld until the outstanding fees are settled. - 16.5 Any legal fees that arise due to actions taken by Unisa to collect unpaid student fees will be for the account of the student. - 16.6 Students in foreign countries will be charged a non-refundable foreign levy per individual module, which must be paid in addition to the minimum initial payment at the time of registration.
-A student must be in possession of a student number before registration can be processed, or fees paid or deposited into the First National Bank South African account.
-Please note: Foreign levies will be debited programmatically to a registered student's study account immediately when any address and / or examination venue is changed to outside South
+- 16.1 The fees payable and the manner in which fees must be paid are determined by the Council of the university. - 16.2 Payment must be made in terms of the modes set by the university.
+The adoption of any alternative payment method by the student, will result in the fees being deemed not to have been paid and will result in the affected student's registration being automatically cancelled. - 16.3 Unisa does not accept cash or cheques at any of its offices.
+Cash may, however, be paid into the university's official bank account. - 16.4 Any payments made at the bank without providing the student number as reference may result in the fees not being allocated to a student's study fees account and the registration and/or additions not being processed.
+In such a case, the university cannot be held liable for any delays in the allocation or transfer of funds to your account. - 16.5 A student who owes a financial debt to the university or has not returned university property that has been loaned to him or her, shall not be provided with any proof of academic achievement by the university.
+No student will be rendered a service by the university until all outstanding debt has been settled in full. - 16.6 A student who qualifies to write examinations and who is financially suspended due to the non-payment of fees will still be permitted to write the examinations.
+All examination results will, however, be withheld until the outstanding fees are settled. - 16.7 Any legal fees that arise due to actions taken by Unisa to collect unpaid student fees will be for the account of the student. - 16.8 Students in foreign countries will be charged a non-refundable foreign levy per individual module, which must be paid in addition to the minimum initial payment at the time of registration.
+A student must be in possession of a student number before registration can be processed, or fees paid or deposited into the First National Bank South African account. - 16.9 Foreign levies will be debited programmatically to a registered student's study account immediately when any address and/or examination venue is changed to outside South Africa.